Skin and Coat Prevention Care for Bulldogs and French Bulldogs

 Bulldog Therapeutic SKIN & COAT SUPPLEMENTS:

-In taking a holistic and comprehensive preventive approach to your bulldog’s skin, coat, and overall health, consider incorporating anti-inflammatories, stress relievers, skin barrier building blocks, immune boosters, as well as pre-and probiotics.
+When adopting a holistic and thorough preventive strategy for your bulldog’s skin, coat, and overall health, it’s wise to include anti-inflammatories, stress relievers, ingredients that strengthen the skin barrier, immune enhancers, prebiotics, and probiotics.

 • V4B BULLY IMMUNE BOOSTER & ANTIOXIDANT